AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/local-development-access-token.md

 ## Next steps

-Now that we've programmatically accessed AEM as a Cloud Service using the local development token, we need to update the application to handle using Service Credentials, so this application can be used in a production context.
+Now that we've programmatically accessed AEM as a Cloud Service using the local development token.
+Next we need to update the application to handle using Service Credentials, so this application can be used in a production context.

 + [How to use Service Credentials](./service-credentials.md)